rccola-13/Programming-Portfolio/README.md

 # Programming-Portfolio
-A brief portfolio containing a few programming projects I have worked on in various languages, including JavaScript, SAS, and the MIPS processor.
+The purpose of this collection is to serve as a brief portfolio containing some of my work in various languages.
+In addition, this ReadMe will serve to briefly summarize the purpose of each program included in this portfolio.